<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Why is the Best Lawn Grass Seed for Idaho a Blend?

-When you want the best grass seed for Idaho, go for a mix of of 80 percent Kentucky bluegrass and 20 percent perennial ryegrass.
+When you want the best grass seed for Idaho, go for a mix of 80 percent Kentucky bluegrass and 20 percent perennial ryegrass.

 There’s a lot of beauty in blends.